Subarachnoid Haemorrhage Negligence Claims

 Call 0345 872 6666

-If a subarachnoid haemorrhage is misdiagnosed or has received improper treatment due to medical negligence, it can lead to significant brain damage and, in the worst cases, death.
+If a subarachnoid haemorrhage is misdiagnosed or you receive improper treatment due to medical negligence, it can lead to significant brain damage and, in the worst cases, death.

-A subarachnoid haemorrhage is the term used to describe an injury where pressure on the brain is increased due to bleeding in the space between the brain and the skull.
+Subarachnoid haemorrhage is a term used to describe an injury where pressure on the brain is increased due to bleeding in the space between the brain and the skull.
 This can be created by blood vessels bursting or leaking.

 JMW's clinical negligence team has helped many people who have endured significant complications due to a lack of care to make successful compensation claims.
 With years of experience, we have a thorough understanding of how a subarachnoid haemorrhage can affect your life, and handle every claim with sensitivity and care.
-We have handled many subarachnoid haemorrhage claims on behalf of clients who have suffered due to negligence.
+We have handled many subarachnoid haemorrhage claims on behalf of clients who have been injured as a result of medical negligence.

 What Our Clients Say